tcroche/Side-Project/README.md

 **Goal:** learn how a shell reads, parses, and runs commands, what a REPL is and how it works under the hood and how running commands require spawning OS processes and exits

 📁 Folder: `build_a_shell/app`

+### 3) Huawei ICT - Semantic Job-Skill Matcher
+**Goal:** build a multilingual NLP tool that ranks a candidate's strongest skills against any job description using sentence embeddings and cosine similarity, paired with a lightweight application and interview tracker.
+Developed in the context of the Huawei ICT Competition 2025–2026.

+📁 Folder: `Huawei_ICT/`